 We have a strong and mutually beneficial relationship with Sunoco, one of the leading independent refining and marketing companies in the United States and the largest refiner in the northeastern United States.
 Sunoco operates its businesses through a number of operating subsidiaries, the primary one being Sunoco R&M, which operates Sunoco's refineries and markets gasoline and convenience items through approximately 4,700 retail sites.
-Sunoco R&M owns and operates five refineries with an aggregate refining capacity of approximately 910,000 barrels per day, or bpd.
+Sunoco R&M's three active refineries have an aggregate refining capacity of approximately 675,000 barrels per day.
 Substantially all of Sunoco's business activities with us are conducted through Sunoco R&M and the majority of our operations are strategically located within Sunoco R&M's refining and marketing supply chain.
 Sunoco R&M relies on us to provide transportation and terminalling services that support a significant portion of its refining and marketing operations.